ryan-mcclue/ryan-mcclue/src/knowledge.md

 IEEE 754 is in essense a compression algorithm, i.e. compressing all numbers from negative to positive infinity to a finite space of bits
 Therefore, 0.1 + 0.2 != 0.3 (0.300000004) as it can't represent 0.3
 epsilon is an allowable error margin for floating point

+If too many interrupts, NVIC will drop them

 Multithreading performance: no synchronisation primitives > atomics > locks